Standard Model Theory for the FCC-ee Tera-Z stage: About cuts of Feynman integrals and differential equations

-Two-loop MI are defined using the {\it integration by parts} (IBP) identities~\cite{Chetyrkin:1981qh,Tkachov:1981wb,Laporta:2001dd}, an indispensable tool beyond one loop.
-Contrary to the one-loop case, where MI have been known for a long time already~\cite{'tHooft:1978xw}, a complete library of MI at two-loops is still missing.
-At the moment this is the main obstacle to obtain a fully automated NNLO calculation framework similar to the one-loop one, that will satisfy the precision requirements at the LHC~\cite{Andersen:2014efa}.
+Two-loop master integrals are defined using the {\it integration-by-parts} (IBP) identities~\cite{Chetyrkin:1981qh,Tkachov:1981wb,Laporta:2001dd}, an indispensable tool beyond one loop.
+Contrary to the one-loop case, where master integrals have been known for a long time~\cite{'tHooft:1978xw}, a complete library of master integrals at two loops is still missing.
+At the moment, this is the main obstacle to obtaining a fully automated NNLO calculation framework, similar to the one-loop one, that will satisfy the precision requirements at the LHC~\cite{Andersen:2014efa}.